Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/topics/environment/world-map.md

 ---
 [Topics](../../topics.md) > Environment > World Map

+# January 12th, 2021 Livestream
+* Q&A: Which Biome will be rebuilt? https://www.youtube.com/watch?v=5v0_pFbQLF4

 # December 15th, 2020 Livestream
 * Q&A: Will we add more to the Map? https://www.youtube.com/watch?v=NeQpezHiVzI
 * Q&A: Will there be a Snow Biome? https://www.youtube.com/watch?v=iyhdKRg1b0A